Aroagm/TFM_HouseholdConsumptions/README.md

 ## 4. Results and conclusions
 The results of the project are visualised in the [shiny app](https://aroagm.shinyapps.io/Household_consum/).
 The usage is very intuitive:

  1. Select a house and one of the electrical appliances to visualise the consumption during the year

+ 2. Select the type of day to see the use pattern

- 2. Select an hour to give recommendations about the usage and the estimation of savings.
+ 3. Select an hour to give recommendations about the usage and the estimation of savings.

 One consideration is that for some houses the data results from the analyses are not very consistent since the consumption for the electrical appliances selected along the year is abnormally low.

+For the future more appliances could be added and also the analysis of prices and patterns could be improved.
+It will be very useful if the users couls charge their data to obtain this visualization.